Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **When: ** when designing the service and during development.

 **Description:**
-All features must be accessible using the keyboard.
-Pressing the keyboard <kbd>Tab</kbd> key, the browser passes the focus between clickable elements.
+All features must be accessible using the keyboard only.
+Pressing the keyboard <kbd>Tab</kbd> key, the browser must passes the focus on each clickable elements.

 Moreover, if the features are mouse-specific (drag and drop, right click menu…), ensure that these are also available through other means elsewhere in the interface (button, icon, menu…).

 See [how to navigate with a keyboard](./methodes-outils-clavier.html) in a web browser.